-Ker & Downey’s list of the best places to travel in November will help you plan the journey you’ve been dreaming of!
+Ker & Downey’s list of the best places to travel in November will help you plan the journey you have been dreaming of!

 November is a great time to getaway before the holiday rush sets in.
 It’s a great time for an African safari too.
 These are the best places to travel in November around the world.

 November in the Peruvian Amazon rests on the cusp of the region’s low and high seasons, which means you get the best of both worlds in terms of weather and wildlife.
 Cruising along the Amazon during this time lends to generally warmer weather and an opportunity to go deeper into the jungle by foot along trails that become flooded from December to May.
 It’s also accompanied by fewer mosquitoes and more concentrated wildlife viewing as the area’s otters, anaconda, and rare pink river dolphins congregate in smaller and fewer bodies of water and the monkeys and birds come down to feast on the trees’ dropped fruit.